edumserrano/github-issue-forms-parser/README.md

 }
 ```

-## Example GitHub workflow
+## Example usages of this action in GitHub workflows

-[This workflow](https://github.com/edumserrano/github-issue-forms-parser/blob/main/.github/workflows/test-action.yml) is used to test that the action works as expected.
+- [This workflow](https://github.com/edumserrano/github-issue-forms-parser/blob/main/.github/workflows/test-action.yml) is used to test that the action works as expected.
+- [This workflow](https://github.com/edumserrano/dot-net-sdk-extensions/blob/33303189c564989fd40fcb1fa5086ca443f7bd92/.github/workflows/nuget-release.yml#L69-L73) shows the usage of the action as part of the release flow of a NuGet package.

 ## I can't figure out the structure of the JSON object produced by the parser

 You can check the structure of the action's output on the log produced by the action.

 In the log for the action, expand the groups for `dotnet GitHub issue form parser output` and `dotnet GitHub issue form parser output indented` as shown in the image below.